 Rich is the Program Director of Room For Doubt and the presenter for Room For Doubt’s seminars and workshops at conventions, conferences, colleges, Christian camps, and churches.
-He provides and manages the content on the R4D website and mobile app and writes the scripts for the program’s animated videos.
+He provides and manages the content on the R4D website and mobile app and writes scripts for the program’s videos.

-He also serves as the Director of WorldViewEyes, a youth-oriented program launched in 2000 that has received five grants from the Lilly Endowment totaling over $1,000,000.
+He also serves as the Director of WorldViewEyes, a high school youth program launched in 2000 that has received five grants from the Lilly Endowment totaling over $1,000,000.
 It helps youth understand different worldviews and challenges them to live a consistently-applied Christian worldview.
 He has written and produced the program’s multimedia presentations that have been attended by about 80,000 youth and adults in 22 states, Canada, and China.

 He has delivered special lectureships or presentations at a number of popular and professional conferences, including the North American Christian Convention; the International Conference on Missions, The Stone-Campbell Journal Conference; the Midwest and National Evangelical Theological and Philosophical Society Conferences; the Wheaton Theology Conference; and the Center for Research in Science at Azusa Pacific University.
 He also serves on the board for the Christian Campus Foundation (Axiom), a campus ministry at the University of Illinois in Urbana-Champaign.